-I take the bus to the edge of Sawtooth, basically as close as I can get to I-15 on local transit.
+I take the bus to the edge of Sawtooth, basically as close as I can get to the highway on local transit.
 Beyond here it’s all industrial.
-All warehouses and junkyards and hulking, silent buildings painted grey or beige, or not painted at all.
+All warehouses and junkyards and hulking, silent buildings painted gray or beige, or not painted at all.
 Machine shops, garages, or simply anonymous buildings with rows of doors and loading docks.
 Beyond here, there is no living.
-It’s a liminal space.
+It is a liminal space.

 That’s okay.
 I just need out of this town.
 This stupid fucking town.
 This brown and flat and sad town.
 This restless town.
 This home to ennui and melancholy.
 This scrub of buildings and people and emotions spilled in the middle of an apathetic landscape like hay from an overturned truck.

 I walk from there.